MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ![A screen shot of the persistant vfx boolen changed to false, which turns off the first particle effect.](../../../media/enhance-your-environment/equips-in-detail/037-turn-off-first-particle-effect.png)

 Back to the **Spell Cast on click** node group.
-After a brief cooldown period, a sound is played, and then a different particle effect is triggered at the tip of the wand: *vfx_wand_blast_trail_spheres_01*, which is the value for the *ShootTrailVFX* object variable.
+After a brief cooldown period, a sound is played, and then a different particle effect is triggered at the tip of the wand: *vfx_wand_blast_trail_spheres_01* ("fireworks"), which is the value for the *ShootTrailVFX* object variable.

 ![A screen shot of the nodes that trigger the activated state sound and particle effect.](../../../media/enhance-your-environment/equips-in-detail/038-trigger-fireworks-particle-effect.png)